graced2739/cyoa-setup/beach/tan.md

-You were sitting and relaxing for that summer tan.
+You went to sit and relaxing to get that summer tan.

 How long do you want to sit for?

 ### [sit for 1 hour](nice-tan.md)